Leonardpepa/Leonardpepa/README.md

 Hi 👋 My name is Leonard Pepa / GR: Λεοναρντ Πεπα
 =================================================

-Junior Software Engineer at [Rational Data](https://rationaldata.dev/), University Student, Curious and eager for knowledge
+Junior Software Engineer, University Student, Curious and eager for knowledge
 ------------------------------------------------------

-I am pursuing my Bachelor's degree at University Of Macedonia studying Computer Science.
-Meanwhile i'm trying to stay up to date with major technologies relevant to software engineering (mostly backend technologies, Microservices, Cloud Development etc).
-My current research interests are: Software Design and Architecture, Software Development, Software engineering.
+Computer Science student at the University of Macedonia.
+Enthusiastic about uncovering the inner workings of technology, I thrive on the excitement of learning new things and embracing emerging technologies.
+I excel in collaborative environments and am eager to contribute to innovative projects.

 * 🌍  I'm based in Thessaloniki, Greece
 * ✉️  You can contact me at [leopepp4@gmail.com](mailto:leopepp4@gmail.com)